-During the period under review, CapeNature achieved a clean audit for the 2022/23 financial period.
+During the period under review, CapeNature achieved a clean audit for the 2023/24 financial period.
 This confirms the Auditor-General's opinion that the Annual Financial Statements contained no material misstatements, it was compliant with legislation and that there were no material findings on predetermined objectives.
-A total of 608 FTEs were employed against a target of 450, which shows a significant overachievement.
-Similarly, I 6 Work Integrated Learners and graduate interns have been appointed, exceeding the target by one.
+A total of 589 FTEs were employed against a target of 450, which shows a significant overachievement.
+Similarly, 20 Work Integrated Learners and graduate interns have been appointed, exceeding the target by five.

-The entity facilitates the employment and empowerment of vulnerable groups through funding received from the EPWP.
+The Entity facilitates the employment and empowerment of vulnerable groups through funding received from the EPWP.
 This Programme makes provision for women, youth and people with disabilities.
-Through the focus on paid learnerships and intern programmes, the entity provides experiential learning and job market readiness for youth specifically.
+Through the focus on paid learnerships and intern programmes, the Entity provides experiential learning and job market readiness for youth specifically.

-The entity did not re-table the Annual Performance Plan during the financial year under review.
+The Entity re-tabled the Annual Performance Plan during the financial year under review.